aurelia/aurelia.github.io-old/_harp/docs.md

 client.get('some/cool/path');
 ```

-In this case, all request from the client will have the baseUri of 'http://aurelia.io' and will have the specified Authorizatoin header.
+In this case, all requests from the client will have the baseUri of 'http://aurelia.io' and will have the specified Authorizatoin header.
 The same API is available via the request builder.
 So, you can accomplish the same thing on an individual request like this:

 ```javascript
 var client = new HttpClient();